tforster/api.gratr.dev/docs/developer-guide.md

 One of the goals of GRatr is use static pages to present individual organisation/repository results.

 - Static pages will be incredibly fast to load
-- The read/write ratio is heavily skewed towards reading and caching with a CDN is far more efficient than caching with a database
+- The read/write ratio is heavily skewed towards reading and caching with a CDN is far more efficient than caching with a database, rebuilding the page server side on each request and streaming it to the requestor.

 However, this presents some interesting challenges since GitHub has ~200,000,000 repositories.